FazeelUsmani/Question-Answering-Bot-using-OpenAI/README.md

 The goal is to create an API that can receive questions and a reference document as inputs and provide accurate answers to the questions using the context provided by the document.

+## Branch
+main - consists implementation of this bot using openai langchain - consists implementation of this bot using openai and Langchain

 ## Features

 - Supports two types of input files: JSON and PDF.